 We will not routinely administer medicines that have been prescribed for a common illness such as infections as usually there is sufficient time outside of the school day for children to have the correct number of doses.
+If your child needs to have a dose during the school day, please speak to Mrs Cook in the school office.
+Parents will need to complete a request form.

-We will only administer medicines to children at school if this medication is essential to them being able to attend school and if it has been prescribed for them.
+We will only administer other medicines to children at school if this medication is essential to them being able to attend school and if it has been prescribed for them.
 In these cases, please make an appointment to see the Headteacher in order to prepare a Medical Needs Plan for your child.
-Please note that school staff are not required to administer medicines and will only do so if this has been agreed on the Medical Needs Plan.